Hero System: Publishing history

 Although several games based on what would become known as the Hero System were published in the 1980s, including Champions, Danger International, Justice, Inc., Robot Warriors and the original versions of Fantasy Hero and Star Hero, each of the RPGs was self-contained, much as Chaosium's Basic Role-Playing games are.
 The Hero System itself was not released as an independent entity until 1990, as Steve Jackson Games' GURPS (Generic Universal Roleplaying System) became more popular.
 As a joint venture between Hero Games and Iron Crown Enterprises, a stand-alone Hero System Rulebook was published alongside the fourth edition of Champions.
 The content was identical to the opening sections of the Champions rules, but all genre-related material was removed.
 Afterward, genre books such as Ninja Hero (written by Aaron Allston) and Fantasy Hero were published as sourcebooks for the Hero System Rulebook as opposed to being independent games.

-With the collapse of the Hero-ICE alliance, the Hero System went into limbo for several years.
+When the Hero-ICE alliance ended, the Hero System went into limbo for several years.
 The Champions franchise released a new version under the Fuzion system, which had been a joint development with R. Talsorian Games, called Champions: the New Millennium.
 Although two editions were published, it was very poorly received by Champions fans.
 In 2001, a reconstituted Hero Games was formed under the leadership of Steven S. Long, who had written several books for the earlier version of the system.
 It regained the rights to the Hero System and to the Champions trademark.

-In 2001, the Fifth Edition of the Hero System Rulebook was released, incorporating heavy revisions by Long.
+In 2001, the fifth edition of the Hero System Rulebook was released, incorporating heavy revisions by Long.
 A large black hardcover, it was critically well received and attained a degree of commercial success.
-(Following problems with fragile bindings on Fourth Edition rulebooks, the planned binding for the larger Fifth Edition was tested using a clothes dryer.)
-The Fifth Edition is often referred to as "FREd", which is a backronym for "Fifth Rules Edition".
-The name actually comes from Steve S. Long's reply when asked what the standard abbreviation for the Fifth Edition would be: "I don't care if you call it 'Fred', as long as you buy it."
-This was made the unofficial nickname by several replies on the same board affirming it after a reply from Willpower, who coined the backronym by saying, "OK.
-FREd it is, "Fifth Rules Edition"!"